-Four hours ELECTRICITY AND MAGNETISM 307.The elementary theory of electrostatics, magnetism, direct current and alternating current circuit theory, and electromagnetic waves.
+307 ELECTRICITY AND MAGNETISM

+The elementary theory of electrostatics, magnetism, direct current and alternating current circuit theory, and electromagnetic waves.
 Three lectures and one three-hour laboratory period a week.
 Laboratory fee \$3.00.
-Not offered in 1952-1953.

-Four hours ELECTRICITY AND MAGNETISM 308.
-A continuation of 307 which is a prerequisite.
+Four hours 308 ELECTRICITY AND MAGNETISM A continuation of 307 which is a prerequisite.
 Three lectures and one three-hour laboratory period a week.
 Laboratory fee \$3.00.
-Not offered in 1952-1953.